Donald Trump Voice Imitator/Voice Changer Software

-Download the original 'Donald Trump Voice Changer (Imitator)' here
+Download the free 'Donald Trump Voice Changer (Imitator)' here

-Audio Sample created using Donald Trump Voice Imitator version 2.1:
+Audio Sample created using Donald Trump Voice Imitator v2.1:

 Congratulations for downloading the free Donald Trump Voice Changer (Voice Imitator) program!
 This application can 'translate' the sound of your voice into that of Donald Trump.